jonfernq/English-Teaching/BasicEnglish/README.md

-## Basic ENglish
+## Basic English

 ### Travel

- the words related to travel from the Basic English word list and their translations into Thai:
+The words related to travel from the Basic English word list and their translations into Thai:

 | Word | Translation |
 | --- | --- |